Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: Appendix

 where $0.1 \leq \alpha \leq 1$ and $\mathds{N}(\mathbf{z}_t)$ is the hash table that returns the global visitation of state $\mathbf{z}_t$ while $\mathds{N}_e(\mathbf{z}_t)$ returns the episodic visitation count of $\mathbf{z}_t$.
 Note that the key needed to retrieve is the count value is the $x$-$y$ coordinate of state $\mathbf{z}_t$ extracted from the problem environment.
 For RnD, our implementation of the intrinsic reward proceeded as follows:

-Notice that, in order to obtain robust and stable performance, we had to modify the RnD and BeBold intrinsic bonus calculations in order to learn in the above tasks by imposing a small negative penalty on discrete states that were visited more than once within an episode (meaning that a hash table had to be used to track the global state coordinates and visitation counts of each prior state seen, which was reset at the end of each episode).
-Note that RnD and BeBold have access to problem-specific, global information from the Mini GridWorld task environments whereas CogNGen and the DQN do not.
+In order to obtain robust and stable performance, we had to modify the RnD and BeBold intrinsic bonus calculations in order to learn in the above tasks by imposing a small negative penalty on discrete states that were visited more than once within an episode (meaning that a hash table had to be used to track the global state coordinates and visitation counts of each prior state seen, which was reset at the end of each episode).
+As noted in the main paper, the RnD and BeBold baselines had access to problem-specific, global information from the Mini GridWorld task environments (namely, the agent's $x-y$ coordinates in the world) whereas CogNGen and the DQN do not.
+This was found to be necessary to obtain good performance from these baselines (if the global count information was removed, both the RnD and BeBold models struggled to perform consistently well).